 - Short summary of abstract (max.
 75 words)

 - Abstract/storyline: relevance, results, discussion and implications/conclusions (max.
 500 words)

 - References (up to 10) (list relevant persons, books, newspaper articles, websites etc.)

 Upon approval of abstract/storyline, the author(s) will be offered either a 10 minutes’ speaking slot or relevant spots in alternative session formats (e.g. workshops, round tables).
 Please note that we are currently developing new formats for the sessions in order to ensure a more vivid and interactive conference experience.
 You will be informed about the format of your session in due time before the conference.

-If you are unsure if there is room for your area of expertise in the conference programme, do not hesitate to contact us (details below).
+If you are unsure whether your area of expertise matches the conference programme, do not hesitate to contact us (details below).

 - who address issues not covered by the above-mentioned themes

 - whose abstracts are not accepted in the peer review process